Drayton Entertainment: St. Jacobs Country Playhouse (Waterloo)

-In October 2004, Drayton Entertainment officially announced it would be expanding its operations in Waterloo with a new performance facility that would be housed in the vacant St. Jacobs Winery & Cidery.
+In October 2004, Drayton Entertainment announced it would be expanding its operations in Waterloo with a new performance facility that would be housed in the vacant St. Jacobs Winery & Cidery.

-The success of the Schoolhouse Theatre in St. Jacobs and support of the new St. Jacobs venue, coupled with the obvious business increases for local retail and hospitality operations, led to the discussion of creating a larger custom-designed theatre on the border of St. Jacobs and the city of Waterloo.
+The expansion to a larger venue in Waterloo followed the attendance levels at the Schoolhouse Theatre and reported increases in local business activity, led to the discussion of creating a larger custom-designed theatre on the border of St. Jacobs and the city of Waterloo.
 The benefits of expansion in this market were numerous, including additional work for artists and administrative staff, potential for new marketing initiatives and national sponsorships.

 The St. Jacobs Country Playhouse offers a variety of performances year-round, as well as providing performance space as a resource to the community.
 The theatre opened in the fall of 2005 with Disney's Beauty and the Beast – completing selling out all 25,000 tickets available for the 8-week run.